Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

     -profile docker
 ```

 A standalone Assembly pipeline creates *de novo* assembly sequences, without any reference files.
+It requires the FASTQ files, and a sample sheet listing the barcodes and corresponding expected DNA (plasmid) length (in kbp).
 The results are saved in the `results/dir4_assembly` directory.

 ## Notes